Updates from the Feldenkrais Project and Twin Cities Feldenkrais during the pandemic

 - About half our visitors are in the USA, and the rest are from all over the world.

-- Getting Oriented, our new collection of short lessons and talks introducing Feldenkrais study, published on March 5, is now our most-visited collection!
+- We’re welcoming a lot of new users.
+Getting Oriented, our collection of short lessons and talks introducing Feldenkrais study, remains one of our most popular pages.

-- Our online community is engaged: our site has hundreds of user comments, and commenting remains at an all time high since the pandemic began.
+- Our online community is engaged: our site has hundreds of user comments.
+Listener comments, emails, mailing list subscribes, and Facebook likes all significantly increased when the pandemic began, and this trend continues.

 - Our Find a Teacher page had almost 1500 views in its first year.
 We’re generating interest in Feldenkrais Practitioners and classes worldwide, which is part of our vision!
 Email questions about becoming a Feldenkrais Practitioner are way up, too.

 It is amazing, humbling, and inspiring to me as I look at the data and read so many spontaneous testimonials from our users.
-During this period of social distancing I am continuing all my normal FP activity by putting my limited work hours into sustaining and improving our lesson resource and website, delivering our all our regular donor benefits and our two additional donor benefits during quarantine (three lesson recordings with Q&A sessions and additional downloads) and marketing the Feldenkrais Project’s free resources and pay-what-you-can online classes as widely as possible.
+During this period of social distancing I am continuing all my normal FP activity by putting my limited work hours into sustaining and improving our lesson resource and website and delivering our all our regular donor benefits.
+I’ve also added two additional donor benefits during quarantine (three lesson recordings with Q&A sessions and additional downloads) and marketing the Feldenkrais Project’s free resources and pay-what-you-can online classes as widely as possible.

 For Feldenkrais Project donors: